 Day 11: Saturday 17 June, Gdansk

-- Main Town including: the ‘Royal Way’, Dluga Street, Dlugi Targ, Highland Gate, Prison Tower, Golden Gate and St. George’s Court, Main Town Hall (exterior), Neptune Fountain, Golden House, Artus Court (interior), other house façades, the Green Gate
+- Main Town including: the ‘Royal Way’, Dluga Street, Dlugi Targ, Highland Gate, Prison Tower, Golden Gate and St George’s Court, Neptune Fountain, the Green Gate, Golden House, Main Town Hall (interior) and Artus Court (interior)

 Situated on the Vistula delta, Gdansk (German: Danzig) was established in the 10th century by Mieszko I of Poland as his realm’s major port.
 It has retained this status today; its strategic importance is well known to historians of German-Polish 20th-century relations.
 From the 13th century, when Gdansk was first granted civic privileges, the port became an immensely wealthy trading and manufacturing city.
 It was a member of the important northern trading confederation, the Hanseatic League.
 It gained a large cosmopolitan population; German merchants and tradesmen mixed with Poles, Jews, Dutch, Swedes and even Scots.
 Throughout its subsequent history Gdansk fought to preserve its civic privileges, trapped in struggles between Poland and Prussia, which both recognised its strategic significance.
 On the one hand it separated East Prussia from the rest of the German lands.
 On the other, it was vital to Poland as the country’s only seaport and trade outlet.